 Don’t expect that Microsoft will play nice with people installing their system, on officially not approved by them, software (like UTM), even if you will pay full price for a licence.
 There is a big business behind it and the fully working software that use TPM and graphic acceleration on Apple computers is Parallels Desktop, which charges extra for this privilege.

-You may (or not) experience, again, the lack of Microsoft Store or other issues.
+As mentioned in the beginning, especially with 22H2, you may experience an issue with the lack of a Microsoft Store.
 The last version where everything plays sort of nicely with UTM was Windows 11 21H2.

 When I used the above method with Windows 11 21H2, I installed it without a key during setup and selected Windows Professional as the version.
 Later, I activated it with the Windows Education key and get Windows 11 Education version.
 On 22H2 this trick not worked and Microsoft servers returned information that this key cannot be used for activation of this version of Windows.
 The other option that was available during setup was Windows Core, which I followed.